-The Fluoroquinolones are a class of antibiotics that have been linked to serious problems such as tendon rupture, irreversible nerve pain, disability, and much more.
+Can you really get Vision Problems from your antibiotics?
+The Fluoroquinolones are a class of antibiotics that have been linked to serious problems such as tendon rupture, DNA Damage, Aortic Aneurysm, and much more.
 They include Ciprofloxacin (Cipro), Levofloxacin (Levaquin), and Moxifloxacin (Avelox), some of the most commonly prescribed antibiotics in the United States.
-While their predisposition for tendon rupture has been noted extensively and has been the subject of multiple lawsuits, less noted by the medical community, however, is its tendency to cause eye and vision problems.
+While their predisposition for tendon rupture has been noted extensively and has been the subject of multiple lawsuits; less noted by the medical community is its tendency to cause sensory problems that not only include vision problems, but can lead to Permanent Hearing Loss as well.

-Unfortunately, many of these eye conditions occur for the same reason that tendon ruptures occur, because of their predisposition to damage collagen and connective tissue .
+Unfortunately, many of these eye conditions occur for the same reason that Tendonitis and Aortic Aneurysms occur, because of their predisposition to damage collagen and connective tissue 1.
 That means that the eye could be permanently damaged from these antibiotics.
+Additionally, even pets put on Fluoroquinolone drugs can have their vision impacted.
+See our page on Levaquin for Dogs, even though it’s the vision of cats that are most impacted by these drugs.

 There are at least 5 weird eye problems that can occur with the use of the Fluoroquinolones.

 Uveitis is a condition where the middle part of the eye, known as the uvea, becomes reddened and inflamed.
 This can occur due to infection, drugs, injury, and other causes.
-Moxifloxacin and Ciprofloxacin appeared to have the greatest risk of this eye problem that can lead to vision loss if left untreated .
-Interestingly, while corneal deposits only occurred when using Fluoroquinolone eye drops, uveitis occurred even when pills were taken by mouth for a problem unrelated to the eyes.
-Again, this is probably due to the detructive effects of these drugs on collagen structures in the eye, leading to irritation and inflammation.
+Moxifloxacin and Ciprofloxacin appeared to have the greatest risk of this eye problem that can lead to vision loss if left untreated 3 .
+Interestingly, while corneal deposits only occurred when using Fluoroquinolone eye drops, uveitis occurred even when pills were taken by moe uth for a problem unrelated to the eyes.
+Again, this is probably due to the destructive effects of these drugs.

 Retinal Damage from Sunlight